alfmep/dbus-tool/README.md

 Arguments to the method begins with a DBus signature, followed by the argument value.
 If there is only a single argument, the signature can be omitted if the argument is a boolean(true|false), string, or a signed integer.
 Options | Description
 --|--
-`-s`, `--signature` | When printing the signal arguments, also print the DBus signature of the arguments.
+`-s`, `--signature` | When printing the reply arguments, also print the DBus signature of the arguments.

 ### signal